gitobsidiantutorial/obsidian-tabs/README.md

 - The focused tab doesn't appear in the tab overview, hence the underlining workaround to clarify its relative position.

-- Tab bar can be hidden by the maximise pane plugin, but the focused pane does not occupy the freed space.

 #### Usage: